yearn/tokenized-strategy/SPECIFICATION.md

 While it can be possible to deploy a completely ERC-4626 compliant vault with just those three functions it does allow for further customization if the strategist desires.

+*_strategyTotalAssets()*: By default this returns `TokenizedStrategy.lastTotalAssets()`, preserving v3.0.4 report-boundary accounting.
+Override it only when the strategy needs live accounting from a read-only current asset estimate.

 *_tend* and *_tendTrigger* can be overridden to signal to keepers the need for any sort of maintenance or reward selling between reports.
+With the default `_strategyTotalAssets()` implementation, value changes made during a tend remain report-boundary accounting.
+If `_strategyTotalAssets()` is overridden for constant accrual, those value changes affect view pricing through simulated totals and are realized by the next state-changing accrual rather than waiting for a report.

 *availableDepositLimit(address _owner)* can be overridden to implement any type of deposit limit.

 *availableWithdrawLimit(address _owner)* can be used to limit the amount that a user can withdraw at any given moment.

 *_emergencyWithdraw(uint256 _amount)* can be overridden to provide a manual method for management to pull funds from a yield source in an emergency when the vault is shutdown.
+It does not perform accounting itself; default strategies realize any unwind profit or loss at report, while live-accounting strategies can realize it through the next state-changing accrual.

 ## Deployment
 All strategies deployed will have the address of the deployed 'TokenizedStrategy' set as a constant to be used as the address to forward all external calls to that are not defined in the Strategy.